-The programme consists of four components:
+The programme consists of three components:

-- 1. A set of obligatory courses: the 'core programme' - 2.
-At least one set of 'cluster specialization courses' - 3.
-Additional elective courses to fill up the total study load to 90 EC - 4.
+- 1. A set of obligatory courses: the 'core programme' including a set of 'cluster specialization courses' - 2.
+Additional elective courses to fill up the total study load to 90 EC - 3.
 A final (Master's) assignment of 30 EC.